Reformed Church of France: Theological seminaries

 Training for the ministry took place in the Institut Protestant de Théologie, which formed part of the Protestant theology faculties of the Universities of Paris and Montpellier.

 Universities, colleges, and schools

 The church also operated a distance education programme for lay members called Théovie.

 Symbols

 Until recently, the Huguenot cross was not an official symbol of the Reformed Church of France.
 Rather it has served as a sign of popular recognition.
 The official logo of the former reformed churches was the "burning bush".
-A new logo of the Reformed Church of France was adopted, a stylised representation of the burning bush with the Huguenot cross as an insert and the Latin phrase Flagror Non Consumor (I am burned, I am not consumed) taken from "...and he looked, and, behold, the bush burned with fire, and the bush was not consumed."
+A new logo of the Reformed Church of France was adopted, a stylised representation of the burning bush with the Huguenot cross as an insert and the Latin phrase Flagror Non Consumor (I am burned, I am not consumed) taken from Exodus 3:2, "...and he looked, and, behold, the bush burned with fire, and the bush was not consumed."